charliemday/sentry-docs/src/collections/_documentation/accounts/quotas/index.md

 After these checks are processed, the event counts toward your quota.
 It is accepted into Sentry, where it persists and is stored.

-A few important notes:
-  - A storage fee is also charged if the Native SDK minidump is attached to the event in addition to the event counting toward your quota.
-For more information, see [Event Attachments (Preview)]({%- link _documentation/platforms/native/minidump.md -%}#event-attachments-preview).
+{% include components/alert.html
+    title="Note"
-  - If the event exceeds 200KB compressed or 1MB decompressed for events and 20MB compressed or 50 MB decompressed for minidump uploads (all files combined), the event will be rejected.
-For more information, see [Attribute Limits]({%- link _documentation/accounts/quotas/index.md -%}#attribute-limits).
+    content="If the event exceeds 200KB compressed or 1MB decompressed for events and 20MB compressed or 50 MB decompressed for minidump uploads (all files combined), the event will be rejected." level="warning"
+%}

 ## What Counts Toward my Quota, Table View